M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq82)

-Please see [here](https://en.wikipedia.org/wiki/Web_beacon) about what a tracking image exactly is.
+Please see [here](https://en.wikipedia.org/wiki/Web_beacon) about what a tracking image is.
-In short tracking images keep track if you opened a message.
+In short, companies, organizations and even governments use tracking images to see if and when you opened a message.

 The BBC article '[Spy pixels in emails have become endemic](https://www.bbc.com/news/technology-56071437)' is worth reading.